bebasid/bebasid/dev/readme/USAGE.en.md

 **Manual**

-Copy the hosts file and paste to /etc folder then restart your phone.
+Copy the hosts file and paste to /etc folder and then restart your phone.

 **AdAway**